 Do You Trust Experts or the Rebels?

 Especially in the USA these days, with the idiotic (just to make it clear where I stand on the issue) idea that we have to “teach both sides of the controversy,” such as in climate change, vaccine safety, the validity of science, etc. it often seems that trust in experts is slowly dying.
 Somehow, people love the idea of the “lone wolf” who stands alone against the “Expert Consensus,” despite the fact that the “lone wolf” often doesn’t know what he’s talking about.
 You might find this article an interesting read on the topic: The Death of Expertise by Tom Nichols, published in The Federalist in January 2014.
+(Update: Professor Nichols turned that article into a full book that is well worth reading, and which I reviewed here.)
 But why is this?
 Why do people no longer trust experts?
 After all, isn’t the point of being an expert, that you’ve studied something far more extensively, and thoroughly, than other people have, so maybe you actually know something that other people should listen to, instead of arguing with?
 To relate this to dentistry most directly so far, why do you go to the dentist if not to accept their advice?
 Why go and tell the dentist how to do their job (and trust me, you’d be blown away by the number of people who try to do this) when you clearly don’t know how to do it yourself, or you’d be a dentist?!
 Why do you think you know as much as people who spent 40 hours per week, for 4 years, when you’ve maybe spent a few hours on the Internet?

 In Other Words, Why Should You Trust Me?